-Maui County releases audio of 911 calls from deadly wildfire after request from The Associated Press
+911 calls from deadly Lahaina wildfire show residents’ terror and panic in a desperate bid to escape

-The 911 audio adds another layer to what is known about the deadliest U.S. wildfire in more than a century, illustrating some of the chaos and fear that residents and their loved ones experienced as they tried to reach safety.

-Maui County released the first batch of audio, which spans a two-hour window between 3:30 p.m. and 5:30 p.m. as the fire was rapidly spreading through Lahaina.
+LAHAINA, Hawaii (AP) — Audio of 911 calls from a deadly August wildfire released late Thursday by Maui County authorities reveals a terrifying and chaotic scene as the inferno swept through the historic town of Lahaina and residents called for help as they desperately tried to escape burning homes and gridlocked traffic as flames in some cases licked at their cars.

+The 911 calls were released to The Associated Press in response to a public record request.
+They cover a two-hour period from 3:30 p.m. to 5:30 p.m. on the afternoon of Aug.
+8 as the deadliest U.S. wildfire in more than a century, whipped by powerful winds, bore down on the town.

-At least 98 people died in the Aug.
-8 fire and more than 2,000 structures were destroyed, most of them homes.
+At least 98 people died in the blaze and more than 2,000 structures were destroyed, most of them homes.

-In the calls, frantic residents can be heard reporting fires near their homes, including one in a big, vacant lot, and asking dispatchers for help as they tried to evacuate but got stuck in gridlocked traffic.
+The pleas for help came one right after another, people calling because they were stuck in cars on Front Street, trapped by fallen trees blocking evacuation routes or worried about loved ones who were home alone.
+Again and again, overwhelmed dispatchers apologized to callers but say there was no one available to send to their location, but assured them emergency responders were working to extinguish the fires.

+Roughly two-thirds of the known victims who died in the fire were 60 or older, according to a list from Maui County.
+The calls reflect the helplessness of the situation for those who needed help getting out quickly.

-In one of the clips, a woman living at a group senior residence called Hale Mahaolu Eono called to ask for help as the fire burned close to the home.
+In another clip, a woman living at a group senior residence called Hale Mahaolu Eono called to ask for help as the fire burned close to the home.
 She was one of four people left at the facility without any cars, she told the dispatcher, as the flames pushed closer.

 “There’s a fire like, you know, close to us.
 Are we supposed to get evacuated?” she asked the dispatcher, panic clear in her voice.